 For cases where a ToMany relation to a Value Object is not needed, the embedded form is the more natural way to persist value objects.
-You can therefore set the annotation property embedded to true, which will cause the Value Object to be embedded inside all Entities that reference it.

 The behaviour of embedded Value Objects is as follows:

 - Every entity having a property of type embedded Value Object will get all the properties of the Value Object included in it's schema. - Unless you specify the Embedded Annotation on the relation property, the schema prefix will be the property name.